 An interview with: LASER World of PHOTONICS-Exhibiton Director Katja Stolle

-After the exhibitor and visitor record of 2017, Katja Stolle, LASER World of PHOTONICS Exhibition Director, is dangling the prospect of further growth in 2019.
+After the exhibitor and visitor record of 2017, Katja Stolle, LASER World of PHOTONICS Exhibition Director, once again holds out the prospect of interesting topics in 2019.
 Also awaiting visitors in parallel, from June 24 to 27, 2019, is a trend setting conference boasting seven individual conferences and more than 5000 experts from around the world.
 In a nutshell: Munich is awaiting an event of superlatives that will provide deep insights into the future of photonics.

 Mrs Stolle, preparations for the trade fair and congress are at full throttle.
 How are things looking at the moment?

 Katja Stolle: We are expecting more than 1,300 exhibitors from around 45 countries—setting new standards in the process.
 The imaging and sensor area in particular is growing rapidly.
 One of the things you will notice is that in addition to the SPIE conference “Optical Metrology” we have included the new OSA conference “Imaging and Applied Optics” in the World of Photonics Congress program.
 That means that for the first time there will be seven individual conferences in 2019.

 As the world’s leading photonics trade fair, LASER World of PHOTONICS is a window on the industry.
 What topics are center stage at the moment?